 As an alternate method, the time domain response of system state quantities such as generator rotor angle, voltage, and interface transfers can be transformed into the frequency domain where the damping ratio can be calculated.

-A sufficient number of system state quantities including rotor angle, voltage, and interface transfers should be analyzed to ensure that adequate system damping is observed
+A sufficient number of system state quantities including rotor angle, voltage, and interface transfers should be analyzed to ensure that adequate system damping is observed.

-Voltage Sag
+Voltage Sag Guideline

 The minimum post-fault positive sequence voltage sag must remain above 70% of nominal voltage and must not exceed 250 milliseconds below 80% of nominal voltage within 10 seconds following a fault.
-These limits are supported by the typical sag tolerances shown in Figures C.5 to C.10 in IEEE Standard 1346-1998.Figure 3-1Appendix E – Dynamic Stability Simulation Voltage Sag
+These limits are supported by the typical sag tolerances shown in Figures C.5 to C.10 in IEEE Standard 1346-1998.
+These parameters are shown graphically in Figure 3-1.
+A more detailed description of the voltage sag guideline with references is in Appendix E – Dynamic Stability Simulation Voltage Sag .

 Figure 3-1: Voltage Sag Guideline

-Contingencies
+System Events (Contingencies)

-The contingencies that are tested in planning studies of the New England transmission system are defined in NERC, NPCC and ISO New England reliability standards and criteria.
+The events (contingencies) that are tested in planning studies of the New England transmission system are defined in NERC, NPCC and ISO New England reliability standards and criteria.
 These standards and criteria form deterministic planning criteria.
 The application of this deterministic criteria results in a transmission system that is robust enough to operate reliably for the myriad of operating conditions that occur on the transmission system.

-These standards and criteria identify certain contingencies that must be tested and the power flow in each Element in the system must remain under the Element’s emergency limits following any specified contingency.
-In most of New England, the Long Time Emergency Rating is used as the emergency thermal limit.
-The Short Time Emergency Rating may be used as the emergency thermal limit when an area is exporting if generation can be dispatched lower to mitigate overloads.
-The Short Time Emergency Rating may be used as the emergency thermal limit in areas where phase-shifting transformers can be used to mitigate overloads.
-Voltage limits are discussed earlier in this guideSection 3.
+These standards and criteria identify certain events that must be tested and the power flow in each Element in the system must remain under the Element’s emergency limits following any specified contingency.
+In most of New England, the LTE Rating is used as the emergency thermal limit.
+The STE Rating may be used as the emergency thermal limit when an area is exporting and if generation can be dispatched lower to mitigate overloads.
+The STE Rating may also be used as the emergency thermal limit in areas where phase-shifting transformers can be used to mitigate overloads.
+Voltage criteria limits are discussed in Section 3.

-Contingencies used for the design of the transmission system can be classified as:
+Planning Events used for the design of the transmission system can be classified as:

-N-1, those Normal Contingencies(“NCs”) with a single initiating cause (a N-1 contingency may disconnect one or more transmission Elements)
+N-1 - those Normal Contingencies(“NCs”) with a single initiating cause (a N-1 contingency may disconnect one or more transmission Elements)

-N-1-1, those NCs with two separate initiating causes and where timely system adjustments are permitted between initiating causes
+N-1-1 – , those NCs with two separate initiating causes and where timely system adjustments are permitted between initiating causes

-Extreme contingencies
+Extreme events

-Planning criteria allow certain adjustments to the transmission system between the two initiating causes resulting in N-1-1 contingencies as described in Section 3.4.212.5.
+Planning criteria allow certain adjustments to the transmission system between the two initiating causes resulting in N-1-1 contingencies as described in Section 3.4.2.

-Steady-state analysis focuses on the conditions that exist following the contingencies.
-Stability analysis focuses on the conditions during and shortly after the contingency, but before a new steady-state condition has been reached.
+Steady state analysis focuses on the conditions that exist following the contingencies.
+Stability analysis focuses on the conditions during and shortly after the contingency, but before a new steady state condition has been reached.

-N-1
+N-1 Events

-NERC and/or NPCC require that the following N-1 contingencies be tested:
+NERC and/or NPCC require that the following N-1 events be tested:

 A three-phase fault with Normal Fault Clearing on any: